DNS-OARC/flamethrower/man/flame.1.md

 : IP address to bind to.
 Default is 0.0.0.0 for inet or ::0 for inet6.

 -q *QCOUNT*
 : Number of queries to send every *DELAY_MS* interval.
 Default is 10.
+For DoH this specifies the number of concurrent HTTP/2 streams.
+If this number is larger than the maximum number of concurrent streams supported by the DoH server (100 for most), timeouts will happen.

 -c *TCOUNT*
 : Number of concurrent traffic generators per process.
 Default is 10.